Bethany Christian Home

 Initial enquires are welcome – we offer a virtual tour of the home and then, if possible, a visit in person to the home.
 These visits will be limited to two people and will be restricted to certain areas of the home in order to ensure the ongoing safety of our current residents and members of staff.
 The exact itinerary for a tour will be confirmed on the day of your visit by the Care Home Manager.

 Before a new resident comes to live in one of our homes, a care assessment is carried out.
-These assessments are mainly being done virtually through a video call, usually with a relative or friend supporting the new resident.
+These assessments are done either in person of via a video call, usually with a relative or friend supporting the new resident.
 In some circumstances, they can be carried out by visiting in an empty room offsite and in conjunction with relatives or friends.
 Health Care professionals can also input into the assessment via email or video call if needed.

-In line with government guidance we are testing all residents every month and staff twice weekly with Lateral Flow Device Tests (LFDs) as well as weekly with PCR tests.
+In line with government guidance we are testing all residents every month and staff three times a week with Lateral Flow Device Tests (LFDs) as well as weekly with PCR tests.
 This is mainly done by senior staff in our care teams who has received specific training to conduct the tests.
 Staff can also carry out their own LFD tests at home if trained.